dominicrodger/django-tinycontent/README.rst

 ``tinycontent_simple``), or the text between ``tinycontent`` and ``endtinycontent`` is rendered (if using the more complex variant).

+To apply custom filters to your content, set ``TINYCONTENT_FILTER`` to a dotted path to a callable that takes the raw content and returns the transformed content.

 django-tinycontent supports Django 1.4 and Django 1.5.
 Python 2.6
 works with both versions of Django, and Python 3.3 is supported for Django 1.5.